roywong96/roywong96/README.md

 ### Hi there 👋

-My name is Roy and I'm a final year Master of Analytics student in Australia.
+My name is Roy and I'm a Master of Analytics graduate from Australia.
 Here are some info about me!

 🔭 Current Project: